Troubleshooting Record Resolution Issues

 When you change a record in our system, the changes are published almost immediately.

 Our update queue may sometimes take a bit longer.
-Wait a couple minutes and check again.
+Wait a few minutes and check again.

-Follow our blog or Twitter account for updates.
+Check our status page for updates.
 We publish status updates when there’s a known issue with our update queue.